The first thing the Old Man told me was this: “Sometimes folks just don’t die right.”

 I tried to imagine it: the steam bursting up around him like a living thing.
 A beast made of translucent fang and smoke claw.
 Its silk tendrils slide beneath his flesh.
 It makes his veins snap and pop, makes the skin roil with greasy, white bubbles.
 The image shivered through me.

 “When my body dissolved in the steam no one came back to check,” he said.
 “I laid in the ink like one of the horrors what lives on the bottom of the ocean and never ever dreams that the sun might exist.
-When I crawled back into my suit, I didn’t even noticed I’d changed.”
+When I crawled back into my suit, I didn’t even notice I’d changed.”

-It took time for me to noticed I’d changed too.
+It took time for me to notice I’d changed too.
 On the sixth day, I looked just fine, but my bones felt like they were trying to jump out of my skin.
 I traced lines over my face, looking for imperfections.
 I’d pinch at my neck, my knees, the inseams of my elbows, any place where the skin hung loose and soft.
 I felt like I was something new underneath and maybe I could peel away my flesh like a sheet of cellophane.

 I was scared that I really was dead and I’d turn gray and smelly like the zombies in Romero’s films.
 That was probably why the Old Man wouldn’t take off his mask, I decided, ‘cause he smelled like pig’s ass.